kriskoribsky/php-webcore/doc/02-development.md

 testing and code analysis.
 There is also `prettier` cli tool for keeping
 code base consistent.

-Easiest way to use these tools is to use targets provided in `Makefile`:
+Easiest way to use these tools is to run targets provided in `Makefile`:

-1. `make test` to run unit/integration/application tests
+1. `make test` to run unit, integration or application tests
 2. `make static` to run static code analysis
 3. `make format` to format the whole `src/` directory using `prettier`